enfein/mieru/docs/server-install.md

 # Server Installation & Configuration

-We recommend that users with adequate money choose large foreign cloud service providers such as Amazon and Azure, which generally do not have their IPs blocked.
+We recommend that users with adequate money choose large foreign cloud service providers such as AWS (except Lightsail), Azure, and GCP, which generally do not have their IPs blocked.
 Do not use cloud computing services from unknown sources.
 Proxy servers take up very little CPU and memory resources, and the final network speed depends mainly on the server's network bandwidth and line quality.

 The proxy server software mita needs to run on Linux.
 We provide both debian and RPM installers for installing mita on Debian / Ubuntu and Fedora / CentOS / Red Hat Enterprise Linux series distributions.